February Newsletter

 These are some good questions to consider:

 • Have you completed the CASFA or FAFSA?
 You can talk to Angela and review our January newsletter for more info on this process.
 The goal is to have the FAFSA completed by March 1 since that is the priority deadline for most schools (i.e. this is how you make sure you get as much money as you are eligible for).
-There were a lot of glitches in January due to the newly-revamped FAFSA form, so reach out with questions.

 • Do you want to do any campus/college visits?
 Job/career shadowing?
 Talk with your mentor to see about setting something up.
 Reach out to Angela if you need help connecting to someone.